by Jeff Aguilar

 7. Harding Ice Field Trail, Kenai Fjords National Park

 What I did see along the way was glacial scenery that became steadily more impressive the higher I ascended.
-From the trailhead (where a black bear and hoary marmots congregated) to Exit Glacier, to ever more impressive views back over the valley floor, this was a gorgeous hike and one of the most accessible in Alaska.
-I have seen pictures of the icefield that awaits my return, and that promising expanse of unbroken ice surely makes this one of the 10 best day hikes in the country.
+Starting from the trailhead (where a black bear and hoary marmots congregated) to Exit Glacier, the views were gorgeous and Alaska at its finest.

 6. Kalalau Trail, Kauai, Hawaii

 Kauai is, in my opinion, the most beautiful of the four main islands of Hawaii.
-The Na Pali coast is the very dramatic and remote stretch of the island and the location of the Kalalau Trail.
+And the Na Pali coast is the very dramatic and remote stretch of the island that is the location of the Kalalau Trail.

 5. Mount Whitney Summit Trail, California